maycomayco/traductor-ai/README.md

 - [x] Toast when the text has been copied
 - [x] Mobile UI
-- Appearance when focus elements
-- Submit form with cmd + Enter key
+- [x] Submit form with cmd + Enter key
-- When mobile make the heights of the form and the results area equals
 - Run `knip` in the project
 - Add Biome
+- Appearance when focus elements
 - Refactor translation service
 - Make fluid the container width, from mobile to desktop
 - Refactor with v0
+- When mobile make the heights of the form and the results area equals